+To this point we have argued for controlling selective type I error as a goal in its own right, but it can also serve as a device for controlling more traditional multiple inference goals.
+In this section we discuss two examples: confidence intervals for selected parameters that control the false coverage-statement rate (FCR) and familywise error rate (FWER).

-For example, suppose that $\theta_q,\;q=1,\ldots,m$ correspond to parameters of a common model $M$.
-We designate a small number $R(Y)=|\hcQ(Y)|$ of them as interesting and construct a confidence interval $C_q(Y)$ for each $q\in \hcQ$. \citet{benjamini2005false} propose controlling the {\em false coverage-statement rate} (FCR)
+Suppose that $\theta_q,\;q=1,\ldots,m$ correspond to parameters of a common (fixed) model $M$.
+We adaptively designate a number $R(Y)=|\hcQ(Y)|$ of them as interesting and construct a confidence interval $C_q(Y)$ for each $q\in \hcQ$. \citet{benjamini2005false} propose controlling the {\em false coverage-statement rate} (FCR)

 is the number of non-covering intervals constructed.